 If you haven’t already done so, early October is an ideal time for sending ACT or SAT scores to colleges if you’re applying Early Action or Early Decision and your schools require official score reports.
 Some schools have historically been real sticklers for everything getting in by Nov.
 1, so we recommend giving the testing agency at least 2 weeks to send the scores.
+Before you send your scores though, you’ll first need to understand score reporting policies of each school on your college list.

 What is self-reporting?
 Should I do that?

 Many schools now accept self-reported scores as official for the review process.
 This means that the scores you report on your application (or, sometimes, in a college’s portal) are used for your application review, and will be confirmed as accurate and when you matriculate to a college or university.
-We encourage students to take advantage of self-reporting wherever possible; first, it lowers the cost of applying (no fees for sending scores!), and second, it allows them to only reveal their highest subsection scores.
+We encourage students to take advantage of self-reporting wherever possible; first, it lowers the cost of applying (no fees for sending scores!), and second, it often allows them to only reveal their highest subsection scores.
 With self-reporting, the college will not see a student’s lowest subsection scores until the student is already admitted.
 However, note that with self-reporting ACT scores, the student may not calculate and enter their own superscored composite score.

 How do I know if a college accepts self-reported scores?